Akv04/Python-AI-Virtual-Assistant/README.md

 Speech_recognition

-8 Library for performing speech recognition, with support for several engines and APIs, online and offline.
+Library for performing speech recognition, with support for several engines and APIs, online and offline.

 Installation:
 pip install SpeechRecognition

-Usage :
+Usage:

 import speech_recognition as sr listener =sr.Recognizer()
 voices=py.getProperty('voices')        # to get the list of voices available py.setProperty('voice', voices[1].id)  # change voice to female voice ( voice[1]) .
 You can use voice[0] for male voice).
 Recognize speech input from the microphone